telemore/telemore.github.io/pages/terms-condition.markdown

 ## 8. Generative AI Disclaimer

 ### 8.1 Accuracy and Limitations
-- Generative AI outputs, powered by **Amazon Bedrock**, may not always be accurate, complete, or contextually appropriate.
-- Outputs are for informational purposes only and should be independently verified.
+- AI-generated insights are powered by Amazon Bedrock, which does not use user data for training.
+- AI-generated outputs should be verified before making decisions.

+### 8.2 Data Confidentiality and Model Privacy
+- **No Data Storage Beyond Session**: AI-generated responses are not stored beyond the active session unless explicitly saved by the user.
+- **No Model Training or Data Learning**: Telemore’s AI does not train, fine-tune, or retain user inputs.

-### 8.2 Third-Party Privacy Policy
+### 8.3 Third-Party Privacy Policy
-- Use of generative AI features is subject to **Amazon Bedrock’s Privacy Policy**: [AWS Privacy](https://aws.amazon.com/privacy/).
+- AI processing is subject to [AWS Bedrock’s Privacy Policy](https://aws.amazon.com/privacy/).

-### 8.3 Liability
-- Telemore is not liable for damages resulting from reliance on AI-generated outputs.
-Clients bear full responsibility for verifying and using the results.

 ---

-## 9. Data Privacy and Monitoring
+## 9. Data Privacy, Monitoring, and Client Responsibilities

 ### 9.1 Data Ownership
-- Clients retain ownership of their Monitoring Data, while Telemore processes it solely to deliver the Service.
+- **Clients retain full ownership** of all Monitoring Data, insights, analytics, and intellectual property derived from their data.
+- **All client data will be deleted immediately upon request.** To initiate a deletion or termination, please email support@telemore.ai.

-### 9.2 Privacy Policy
+### 9.2 Limited Use of Data
-- Monitoring Data is handled in accordance with Telemore’s [Privacy Policy](#), which outlines data collection, use, and retention practices.
+Telemore only processes client data for:
+- Operating and maintaining the Service.
+- Troubleshooting technical issues.
+- Ensuring security and compliance.

+### 9.3 Employee Notification and Legal Compliance
+- It is the **client’s sole responsibility** to ensure that employees are informed about the monitoring practices.
+- Clients must ensure that all relevant employment and privacy laws are followed.

 ---

 ## 10. Acceptable Use Policy

 You agree not to:
-- Use the Service for surveillance outside authorized workplace contexts.
+- Use the Service for unauthorized surveillance outside approved workplace contexts.
-- Upload malware, unauthorized software, or harmful content.
+- Upload, distribute, or otherwise make available malware, unauthorized software, or harmful content.
-- Violate any applicable laws or infringe on others’ rights.
+- Engage in activities such as unauthorized data scraping, excessive automated requests, or any actions that may disrupt or compromise the security or performance of the Service.
+- Attempt to circumvent or undermine security measures, access restrictions, or interfere with other users’ use of the Service.
+- Use the Service to harass, abuse, or harm others, or in any manner that violates applicable laws or the rights of third parties.

 ---